CivityNL/ckanext-workflow/doc/common.rst

 Common
 ===========================

-:py:mod:`ckanext.workflow.common` contains a few core classes and functions for plugins to use:
+:py:mod:`ckanext.authorization.common` contains a few core classes and functions for plugins to use:

-.. automodule:: ckanext.workflow.common
+.. automodule:: ckanext.authorization.common
    :members:
    :undoc-members: